Evaluation Tools

 It is best practice to agree the evaluation criteria with the User Intelligence Group (UIG).
 These criteria will identify which eligible tenderer(s) will deliver best value for money for the organisation, based on the Most Economically Advantageous Tender (MEAT).

 You should identify the Most Economically Advantageous Tender, assessed on the criteria linked to the contract's subject matter.
 This should include price or cost evaluation using a cost effectiveness approach.
-A cost effectiveness approach may include Life-cycle Impact Costing.
+A cost effectiveness approach may include Life Cycle Impact Mapping

-It is important to differentiate between Whole Life Costing, Lifecycle Costing and Lifecycle Impact Mapping:
+It is important to differentiate between Whole Life Costing and Life Cycle Costing and further information on both an be found in Additional Resources.

 Life-cycle impact mapping helps you identify and assess impacts.
 For example, you may focus attention on the disposal phase before beginning the procurement.
 This then allows you to build end-of-life management requirements into performance clauses and internal management procedures.